-This light noodle dish from Wagamama contains some of my favourite ingredients: scallops, udon noodles, sweet chilli sauce, and other ingredients that I wouldn’t have thought to combine with them: mint and black bean sauce.
+This light dish from Wagamama contains some of my favourite ingredients: scallops, udon noodles, sweet chilli sauce, and some other ingredients that I wouldn’t have thought to combine: mint and black bean sauce.
 The flavours work wonderfully together; it’s a particularly savoury dish which is complemented well by the sweet chilli sauce.

 As with all dishes cooked in a wok, make sure to prepare all of the ingredients first as the actual cooking only takes a few minutes.
-It’s imperative not to overcook the scallops or they will become rubbery and spoil the dish.
+It’s important not to overcook the scallops or they'll become rubbery and that would be a tragedy.

 The original recipe specifies 100g of uncooked udon noodles but if you’re using precooked (straight-to-wok) noodles increase the amount to 150-200g.

 - 3cm piece ginger, peeled and grated

 - 2 cloves garlic, crushed and mixed with salt

 - a pinch Chinese five-spice

 - 1 tbs black bean sauce

 - 50ml vegetable stock